IgnjatRadojicic/Plantitask/README.md

 - Arrange, act and assert each get their own `DbContext`, so nothing passes on a change tracker instead of on the database.
 - `RedisFixture` uses database index 15 rather than a separate server, since the app uses 0 and Redis ships with 16.
 The index is asserted immediately before the flush rather than trusted from configuration, because `FlushDatabase` is irreversible.
 - A shared seed world (`TestIds`, `TestData`, `SeedWorldAsync`) replaces per-class arrangement.
 It contains two groups on purpose: a cross-tenant denial test needs a caller who really exists and really belongs somewhere else, and a group filter cannot be asserted at all until there is other data around for a query to wrongly return.
+- `BackdateAsync` writes timestamps through `ExecuteUpdate`, because the `SaveChangesAsync` override stamps every added entity with `UtcNow` and ordering assertions need distinct values.

 ### What gets two denial tests

 Every group scoped method.
 An outsider who belongs nowhere and an owner of the wrong group fail differently, and only the second one catches an authorization check that forgot to scope itself.

 Every denial in `AttachmentService` also asserts the storage mock was never touched, because a version that fetched the bytes and then decided the caller was not allowed to have them returns exactly the same `Forbidden`, and nothing else would notice.

+Edit and delete on comments get different shapes on purpose: delete runs a rank theory with a passing and a failing side, while edit runs a theory across all four roles expecting `Forbidden` every time, because rewriting what another person said is not a moderation power at any rank.

 ### What is real and what is mocked